Quick question? Chat with us

 Birthdays, work anniversaries, performance milestones, onboarding, festive season — a practical 12-month recognition calendar any HR team can execute with one tool.

 The companies that do employee recognition well don't treat it as an annual event.
 They treat it as a cadence — a series of intentional moments distributed across the year that together build a culture of being seen and valued.
+For more on this, see our piece on The RewardsCard Onboarding Welcome Gift Guide.

 The challenge is execution.
 Recognition that requires significant coordination per event doesn't happen consistently.
 It slips when HR teams are busy, gets skipped when budgets are reviewed, and ends up concentrated in December when it should be spread across the year.